NeurodataWithoutBorders/nwb-guide/docs/installation.rst

 Installation
 ===============

-Begin by downloading the latest release from the [GitHub release page](https://github.com/NeurodataWithoutBorders/nwb-guide/releases).
+Begin by downloading the latest release from the :releases:`GitHub release page <>`.

 Windows
 ----------------------